Posted: Mar 17, 2026

 • Comfort with data tracking and basic reporting in spreadsheets, including attendance and revenue documentation

-• Proficiency in Microsoft Office, Google Workspace, Zoom, Canva or Adobe Creative Suite, and familiarity with POS systems
+• Proficiency in Microsoft Office, Google Workspace, Zoom, Canva or Adobe Creative Suite, and familiarity with POS systems; experience with collections databases such as PastPerfect a plus

 • Ability to work both collaboratively and independently